Crass: 1984: Breakup

 The band had also incurred heavy legal expenses for the Penis Envy prosecution; this, combined with exhaustion and the pressures of living and operating together, finally took its toll.
-On 7 July 1984, the band played a benefit gig at Aberdare, Wales, for striking miners, and on the return trip guitarist N. A. Palmer announced that he intended to leave the group.
-This confirmed Crass's previous intention to quit in 1984, and the band split up.
+On 7 July 1984, the band played a benefit-gig at Aberdare, Wales for striking miners, and on the return trip, guitarist N. A. Palmer announced his intent to leave the group.
+This confirmed Crass's previous intention to quit in 1984, and the band was dissolved.

 The group's final release as Crass was the "Ten Notes on a Summer's Day" 12" single in 1986.
-Crass Records was closed down in 1992 - its final release was Christ's Reality Asylum, a 90-minute cassette of Penny Rimbaud reading the essay he had written in early 1977 that gave him the impetus to form Crass.
+Crass Records was closed in 1992; its final release was Christ's Reality Asylum, a 90-minute cassette of Penny Rimbaud reading the essay that he had written in early 1977.

+On 11 July 2024, the full 7 July 1984 concert was released as a free download to celebrate its 40th anniversary, albeit as a poor and upscaled tape transfer.

-Crass Collective, Crass Agenda and Last Amendment
+Crass Collective, Crass Agenda, and Last Amendment

 In November 2002 several former members arranged Your Country Needs You, a concert of "voices in opposition to war", as the Crass Collective.
 At Queen Elizabeth Hall on London's South Bank, Your Country Needs You included Benjamin Britten's War Requiem and performances by Goldblade, Fun-Da-Mental, Ian MacKaye and Pete Wright's post-Crass project, Judas 2.
 In October 2003 the Crass Collective changed their name to Crass Agenda, with Rimbaud, Libertine and Vaucher working with Matt Black of Coldcut and jazz musicians such as Julian Siegel and Kate Shortt.
 In 2004 Crass Agenda spearheaded a campaign to save the Vortex Jazz Club in Stoke Newington, north London (where they regularly played).
 In June 2005 Crass Agenda was declared to be "no more", changing its name to the "more pertinent" Last Amendment.
 After a five-year hiatus, Last Amendment performed at the Vortex in June 2012.
 Rimbaud has also performed and recorded with Japanther and the Charlatans.
 A "new" Crass track (a remix of 1982's "Major General Despair" with new lyrics), "The Unelected President", is available.